 There are a range of agencies that work in school.
-These include the Education Psychology Service (EPS), Play therapist, Speech and Language Therapy Service (SALT), Family Link Worker Service, Inclusion Support Team, School Nursing Team, Social and Communication team, Learning and Behaviour team, English as an Additional Language Service Team (EMATS: Ethnic Minority and Travellers) and Children's Services.
+These include the Education Psychology Service (EPS), Play therapist, Speech and Language Therapy Service (SALT), Family Link Worker Service, SEND and Inclusion Advisory Team, School Nursing Team, Autism and Social and Communication team, Learning Behaviour Advisory Team, Ethnic Minority and Traveller Achievement Service (EMTAS) and Children's Social Care.
 You can find out more about the full range of services who work with schools at: www.westsussex.gov.uk